CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

 Duration: 80 minutes

-In this hands-on lab, you are going to set up the local infrastructure using dotnet .
+In this hands-on lab, you are going to set up the local infrastructure using dotnet.
 There are three parts of the application you will be working with: carts, products, and ui.
 You will deploy the infrastructure to cloud using GitHub Actions. you will also build automation in GitHub for updating and republishing our workflows when the code changes.

 ### Task 1: Access the lab files